 A Student Research and Creativity Conference

-This year’s event will be held in Sperry Center on Friday, April 19, with a keynote address beginning at 12:30 p.m. and presentations continuing until 6:30 p.m.
-The day will also feature a poster session from 1:45-2:45 p.m.
-In addition to attendance by members of the campus community, invitations will be extended to area high schools, our elected representatives and to the Cortland community at large.
+Generally, the event begins with a keynote address that is followed by presentations and a poster session.
+In addition to attendance by members of the campus community, invitations are extended to area high schools, our elected representatives and to the Cortland community at large.

-Support for Transformations has been provided by the President's Office, the Provost's Office and Vice President for Academic Affairs Office, The Cortland College Foundation and Auxiliary Services Corporation.
-Special thanks to the Student Alumni Association for providing volunteers for Transformations.
+Support for Transformations has been provided by the President's Office, the Provost and Vice President for Academic Affairs Office, and Auxiliary Services Corporation.
+Special thanks to the Student Alumni Association for providing volunteers.

 For more information or to obtain Call for Participation forms, please contact the arts and sciences dean’s office by phone at 607-753-4312 or by email to firstname.lastname@example.org.